Join the Regiment

 Financial Services Administrator:

 Musician, Seaforth Highlanders of Canada Pipes and Drums

-The availability of these positions varies greatly, so potential applicants are asked to contact a recruiter for the most up-to-date information.
+The availability of these positions varies greatly, so potential applicants are asked to contact a recruiter or the Seaforth Highlanders drum major for the most up-to-date information.

 Frequently Asked Questions

 The primary role of the Reserve Force is to augment, sustain, and support the Regular Force at home and abroad.